Variational Quantum Eigensolver for Classification in Credit Sales Risk

+where $i$ are encoded as decimal numbers but some times, e.g. to describe standard basis vectors, binary numbers are used.
+Amplitudes $\alpha_i$ are complex numbers and the normalization condition holds:

-If we have $a$ variables, the size $n$ of a utilized quantum register has to follow the rule: $a \leq 2^n$.
+If we have $a$ variables, the size $n$ of a utilized quantum register has to follow the rule:

 If $a = 2^n$ then all amplitudes have ensured values.
 If $a < 2^n$, what is more probable, missing $c$ variables ($a+c = 2^n$) have to be added to the data set with zero values, e.g. in our problem with credit sales, we have seven variables, so the eight variable $x_8$ has to be introduced and in each observation the value of this variable is equal zero.

 Finally, data has to be converted to quantum states, what may be realized by changing values of variables within every j-th observation:

 Now, observations fulfill the normalization condition for quantum states -- the variables' values $\hat{x}_{i,j}$ of a $j$-th observation became amplitudes' values $\alpha_i$ of a $j$-th quantum state.